 The company’s emblem has been updated to reflect its global presence across all continents except Africa.
 The new symbol is designed as a license plate, emphasizing movement and international expansion.

-A black background with a blue border provides the base, with the company name written in blue letters.
+A black background with a blue border forms the base, with the company name written in blue.
 The first part is highlighted in large capital letters, emphasizing solidity and stability.
-The second part is written in smaller italics, conveying growth and the ambition to reach new markets.
+The second part is set in smaller italics, conveying growth and ambition to enter new markets.

 The logo design combines the ideas of stability and aspiration.
 Insurance is a tool that helps protect and support clients in achieving their goals.
-The blue color alludes to the revival of the marine insurance sector, which was connected to the acquisition of Alpina Insurance Company.
+The blue color conveys the revival of the marine insurance sector, linked to the acquisition of Alpina Insurance Company.

 1970 – 1980

 The company’s logo is designed in a classic style, reflecting its century-long history.
-Its black-and-white color palette enhances the sense of the past and emphasizes the connection to its heritage.
+Its black-and-white color palette enhances a sense of the past and underscores its connection to heritage.
 The centerpiece is an image of the brand’s headquarters in Zurich, depicted with precise, formal lines.

 Above the building is a concise black inscription that includes the company name and its area of operation.
 This adds a formal touch to the emblem and highlights the organization’s long-standing experience.
-It conveys the ideas of reliability and stability, which have been the foundation of the company’s work, attracting clients through its history and impeccable reputation.
+It conveys the ideas of reliability and stability, which have been the foundation of the company’s work, helping it attract clients over its history and earn an impeccable reputation.

 1980 – 1997

 A decade later, the company’s emblem adopted a modern style, reflecting a new stage in its development.
 At the top, enclosed in a circle, is the first letter of the name, evoking an association with the Sun.
 The closed lines emphasize reliability and stability.
-The overall appearance of the emblem resembles a seal, serving as a symbol of assurance.
+The emblem’s overall appearance resembles a seal, conveying assurance.

 Below the circle, the name “Zürich” is prominently displayed in large font, without quotation marks.
 The addition is limited to “insurance,” which indicates the company’s primary business area.
-The bright blue color chosen for the design creates a sense of stability and confidence, highlighting mutually beneficial and secure cooperation with the brand.
+The bright blue color chosen for the design conveys stability and confidence, underscoring mutually beneficial, secure cooperation with the brand.

 1997